 CIL Appeals and Surcharges

-If you do not agree with the CIL calculation in which is the basis of the liability notice that you have received, please email us detailing any information that will help us conduct a further review.
-In all instances where you are minded to appeal, it would be best to get in contact with the CIL Team prior to the appeal submission.
-The CIL team can be contacted via CIL@cotswold.gov.uk.
+If you do not agree with the CIL calculation which is the basis of the liability notice that you have received, please email us detailing any information that will help us do a further review.
+If you are thinking about appealing, please contact the CIL team:

 CIL appeals are subject to their own appeals procedures under the CIL Regulations 2010 (as amended).
 There is a right of appeal on the following CIL matters: